-The International Criminal Court’s chief prosecutor called on all actors to “stop attacking civilians and committing crimes” or run the risk of prosecution by the Court.
-Subsequently, the chief prosecutor’s office opened a preliminary investigation to these crimes in February 2014.
+The chief prosecutor of the International Criminal Court (ICC) called on all actors to “stop attacking civilians and committing crimes” or run the risk of ICC prosecution.
+Subsequently, the chief prosecutor’s office opened a preliminary investigation into these crimes in February 2014 and that September it concluded there is justification for proceeding with an investigation, which remains ongoing.

-In addition to authorizing MISCA and MINUSCA, the UN Security Council has taken the following steps to respond to the atrocities being committed in CAR:
+In addition to authorizing MISCA and MINUSCA, the UN Security Council ook the following actions between 2013-2016 to respond to the atrocities being committed in CAR:

 - Established an arms embargo, a panel of experts, and a sanctions committee